What To Do When Your Water Well Begins To Pump Sand Or Grit

 Visible Effects

 The presence of sand in well water often manifests through visible signs that can indicate a larger problem.
-Sand can make your water appear muddy or cloudy, giving it an unappealing look.
+Sand can make your water appear muddy or cloudy, making it unappealing.
 You might notice sand settling at the bottom of glasses, toilet tanks, or other containers.

 This visual indication is usually the first sign that prompts further investigation.
 If left unchecked, sand can accumulate within your plumbing system, leading to more severe issues down the line.